cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 Additionally, the following is required:

 - Customize your secrets file by copying `secrets-values.yml.example` to `secrets-values.yml`.
-It provides [Docker secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc#docker-secrets) that can be used from Casc.
+It provides [Docker secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc#docker-secrets) that can be comsumed by Casc.
 - In the case of using the terraform variable `suffix` for this blueprint the following elements require to be updated: The Amazon `S3 Bucket Access settings` > `S3 Bucket Name` for CloudBees CI Controllers and The Amazon `S3 Bucket` for the Backup Controllers Cluster Operations.
 This can be done in two ways:
   - via Casc (**Before deploying** the blueprint):
     - Make a fork from [cloudbees/casc-mm-cloudbees-ci-eks-addon](https://github.com/cloudbees/casc-mm-cloudbees-ci-eks-addon) to your organization, and update accordingly `cbci_s3` in `bp02.parent/variables/variables.yaml` file.
 Save and Push.